 It’s just not worth it 🙂

-None of our 3 potty trained have nighttime trained at the same time as they daytime trained.
+None of our 4 potty trained kiddos have nighttime trained at the same time as they daytime trained.
 They all still wore diapers at night even after they were day-time potty trained.

 Our second daughter was the youngest when she started staying dry at night.
 She would wake at 5 am crying because she had to go potty.
-She was not quite 2.5, so we took the side of the crib off and turned it into a toddler bed for her and taught her how to get to the bathroom.
+She was not quite 2.5, so we took the side of the crib off and turned it into one of those little toddler bed with rails for her and taught her how to get to the bathroom.

 We still usually had to help her go, and tuck her back in bed.
 (We always put our kids back to bed if they wake before 7:00 am.)